csm-applications/CSM-CrowdSLR/README.md

 ### Step 04: Enjoy

 This project is OpenSource and still needs several contributions to allow the use of this tool in different scenarios.
 If you have identified issues that can be improved, leave them in the Issues section.

-You can still contact me through github or my website: https://www.computersciencemaster.com.br